AndreasVerhoeven/AutoLayoutConvenience/README.md

 - **constraining** you can constrain the **width**, **height** and **aspect ratio** of a view
 - **(dis)allowing shrinking/growing**, you can determine which views can shrink/grow

+You can apply created constraints **conditionally** based on a set of simple conditions: pin a view to the top when we are vertically regular, or pin it to the center when we are vertically compact.

 And there are helpers for `UIStackView`:

 - creating horizontal/vertical **stacks** with **spacing** and **insets**